drivet/website-11ty/src/posts/feed/2021/git-warts.md

 i.e.  undo the local changes you just made to it.
 I understand the underlying conceptual link between the two use cases, but it's not the normal way I usually think about these operations.
-There is, in fact, a ``git revert`` comand but, surprisingly, it doesn't actually work on files - it's used to create commits which undo (revert) other commits.
+There is, in fact, a ``git revert`` command but, surprisingly, it doesn't actually work on files - it's used to create commits which undo (revert) other commits.
 Of course, if you want to just revert all the local changes in your repo, you can do so with the ``git reset`` command, which comes in hard and soft flavours, like